UCL/ucl_software_carpentry/sql/sql.md

 ***Exercises***

 * Write a query that lets us look at which years contained the most individuals and which had the least.
-* Write a query that shows us which species had the largest individuals on average.
+* Write a query that shows us which species had the largest and smallest individuals on average.

 ---